A panel moderated by Political Analytics program founder Professor Gregory Wawro explores what the midterms reveal about the state of the country.

 He cited two popular methods for evidence-based data collection in politics: persuasion, which is the surveying of a group of people to ask whether a message changed their minds, and randomized trials, which could be a measurement of population data to see if an intervention, such as a mailer, made an impact on voter turnout.
 The challenge for budding political analysts, he said, is that “you have to wait for the next election to implement your findings, versus in business, where you can implement the change right away and see results.
 The upside is you can apply these insights and change the world for the better, which is not always true on the business side.”

-Professor Donald P. Green is a pioneer in field experiments, particularly with elections and turnout.
+J.W.
+Burgess Professor of Political Science Donald P. Green is a pioneer in field experiments, particularly with elections and turnout.
 He discussed differences between high-touch and low-touch voter interactions, which analysts need to balance to run an effective campaign.
 “High-touch interactions [like having a personal, one-on-one conversation] work very well, but they are very hard to scale…You need a balance of quality and quantity, which becomes an art form.”
 A class like Machine Learning, he said, teaches an analyst how to run many A/B tests, or randomized trial after randomized trial, to arrive at what messaging works best on which groups of people.

 “This is the layout of the broad research agenda for people like me,” said Professor Green.
 “We envision a sea of randomized experiments where we’re going to figure out which combinations of code, messenger, message, and receiver tend to produce the biggest harvest of votes, and then optimize that as best we can over subsequent elections, knowing of course that the internal politics of the campaign are not necessarily going to follow the advice.”